eth8505/apigility-queryparam-validation/README.md

+!!
+THIS REPOSITORY IS NO LONGER MAINTAINED, PLEASE USE [eth8505/laminas-api-tools-rest-queryparam-validation](https://github.com/eth8505/laminas-api-tools-rest-queryparam-validation) INSTEAD !!

 # Eth8505\ZfRestQueryParamValidation - ZF3 Module for zf-rest QueryString validation
 The **Eth8505\ZfRestQueryParamValidation** module allows you to validate query parameters with [zfcampus/zf-rest](https://github.com/zfcampus/zf-rest) just like you would with